 Admitted Student Resources

-Congratulations on your admission to Boston University and the Kilachand Honors College!
+Congratulations on your admission to Boston University and Kilachand Honors College!

-As many of you already know, Boston University has taken a number of actions to mitigate the impact of the coronavirus (COVID-19) on our community and to protect the health and well-being of its members.
-This includes you as the newest members of the BU and Kilachand family.
-Unfortunately, this means we had to suspend all of our in-person Open House programming.
-As a result, we invite you to please join us to experience the Kilachand Honors College online by checking out the wide array of virtual information, videos, photos, and articles that we have prepared for you.
+Boston University has taken a number of actions to mitigate the impact of the coronavirus (COVID-19) on our community and to protect the health and well-being of its members.
+This includes you as the newest members of the Boston University and Kilachand communities.
+We suspended all of our in-person Open House programming and invite you to experience Kilachand Honors College virtually.

 Who We Are

-The Arvind and Chandan Nandlal Kilachand Honors College was founded in 2011 by a record gift of $25 million generously given by Boston University Trustee Rajen Kilachand.
-This was followed by another gift of $10 million in 2012 to provide a residence, Kilachand Hall, for the College’s students.
-Below is a video of Director Carrie Preston giving her full open house presentation to welcome the class of 2024.
+The Arvind and Chandan Nandlal Kilachand Honors College was founded in 2011 by a gift of $25 million generously given by Boston University Trustee Rajen Kilachand.
+This was followed by another gift of $10 million in 2012 to provide a residence, Kilachand Hall, for Kilachand students.

 All first-year Kilachand students live together in Kilachand Hall where many Kilachand courses and co-curricular events are held.
 The Kilachand Directors, Academic Advisors, and Post-Doctoral Fellows also have offices in Kilachand Hall and the frequent, informal interactions among students, faculty, and staff fosters a community of collegiality and support.